 BrowsingWho They Are

 People who added to cart and immediately left.
 They didn't browse.
 They didn't click around.
 They might have been price-checking or building a wishlist.
+This group accounts for roughly 43% of all cart additions.

 What Stopped Them

-They weren't going to buy anyway.
+They weren't going to buy anyway — at least not today.

-Your Approach
+Your Recovery Approach

-Cart Abandonment Email Templates and Recovery Strategies
+Cart Abandonment Email Templates by Segment

 Once you've segmented by intent, your recovery approach should be different for each group.